 Inventory, lb : 0

-Island Sunshine potatoes are available late summer through the winter months.
+Island Sunshine potatoes are available in the late summer through winter.

-Island Sunshine potatoes, botanically classified as Solanum tuberosum ‘Island Sunshine’, are a member of the Solanaceous, or nightshade family, along with other popular foods such as eggplants, tomatoes, and peppers.
-This late season potato is popular with organic producers in the Eastern United States and Canada and is known for its high yields, blight resistance, and excellent storage qualities.
+Island Sunshine potatoes, botanically classified as Solanum tuberosum ‘Island Sunshine’, are members of the Solanaceae, or nightshade family, along with other popular foods such as eggplants, tomatoes, and peppers.
+This late season variety was discovered growing in an open field and is known for its high yields, blight resistance, and excellent storage qualities.
+It is a rare variety found only in limited quantities today and is a favorite of organic producers in the Eastern United States and Canada.

 Prince Edward Island has a long and rich history of potato farming.
 The tubers first came to the Canadian island by way of the British in the mid-18th century.
-It didn’t take long for potatoes to become one of the major crops on the island, with some residents subsisting on little more than potatoes and cod for over a year.
+It didn’t take long for potatoes to become one of the major crops on the island and some residents survived on a base diet of potatoes and cod for over a year.
 The potato industry grew to produce more than 100,000 bushels, some of which were shipped as far as the West Indies until late blight ravaged the island’s crop in 1848.
-Eventually, the industry recovered, and Prince Edward Island is now the number one potato producer in Canada, as well as one of the essential growers of seed potatoes internationally.
+Eventually, the industry recovered, and Prince Edward Island is now the number one potato producer in Canada, as well as one of the most important growers of seed potatoes internationally.